prikeshsavla/mmo-game-api-tool/README.md

 - [x] Strategy can be added an executed for a character
 - [x] Strategies can be executed concurrently for different characters
 - [x] Each character should have its own queue of tasks to execute
-- [ ] Refactor to relevant classes for better code
+- [x] Refactor to relevant classes for better code
-- [ ] These tasks can be added on demand for character to take
+- [x] These tasks can be added on demand for character to take
   - External Thread safe datasource
   - Webserver API to take in new tasks / strategies
   - Use the tasks recived to make the data work

+### Experiments

+- Ruby Threads
+- TCP socket connections
+- Keep the code as basic ruby as possible